deadshot465/owoify_cr/README.md

 require "owoify_cr"

 puts Owoify.owoify("This is the string to owo!
 Kinda cute isn't it?") puts Owoify.owoify("This is the string to owo!
-Kinda cute isn't it?", "uvu")
+Kinda cute isn't it?", :uvu)

 # Example output:
 # This is teh stwing two owo!
 Kinda cute isn't it?